 Children Eye Examination

 The Canadian Association of Optometrists recommends that children have eye exams starting at 6 months of age.
 ANNUAL eye exams are recommended after infancy.
 80% of learning is visual; therefore, it is important that every child has an annual eye exam.
-Eye exams are covered annually by OHIP till the age of 19.
+Eye exams are covered annually by OHIP until the age of 19.

 Nowadays, most people prefer to wear contacts instead of glasses.
 If you are interested in contact lenses, please let your eye doctor know prior to your appointment.
 During your exam, we will discuss the various contact lenses available and determine the best option based on your individual needs and lifestyle.